GMC

 The Idea

-Instead of asking people to imagine what HUMMER EV could do, the campaign put the vehicle inside Call of Duty as a drivable part of the experience.
+Instead of asking people to imagine what HUMMER EV could do, the campaign placed the vehicle inside Call of Duty as a drivable part of the experience.

 That reframed the integration.
 The vehicle was not just a product placement.
-It became a performance object inside the world: nearly quiet, fast-accelerating, terrain-capable, and useful to a squad.
+It became a performance object inside the world: near-quiet, fast-accelerating, terrain-capable, and useful to a squad.

 The launch film gave the integration cinematic scale.
-The in-game vehicle gave players the proof.
+The in-game vehicle gave players a way to experience the capability directly.

 The Execution